Skip to content

 Some newer research suggests that people who engage in regular vigorous exercise may report less severe hangover symptoms and a lower likelihood of hangovers.
 A plausible explanation is that consistent exercise supports metabolic health and sleep quality, both of which influence how the body responds to alcohol.

-Important distinction: Any potential benefit appears to come from regular exercise habits before drinking, not from working out while you're already hungover.
+Important distinction: Any potential benefit appears to come from regular exercise habits before drinking, not from working out while you are already hungover.

-If you're already hungover, light exercise may provide some relief for some people, but not because it detoxifies your body.
-One reason some people feel better after a gentle workout is endorphin release, which can temporarily improve mood and perception of discomfort.
+If you are already hungover, light exercise may provide some relief for some people, but not because it detoxifies your body.
+One reason some people feel better after a gentle workout is endorphin release, which can temporarily improve mood and the perception of discomfort.

 For context, see: The New York Times.